hughes23/Numerical-Method-Algorithms/Golden Search/README.md

 ## goldenSearch.m
-This function is used to find a minimum that is restrained within a given interval with an error of 0.001.
+This function uses the golden search method accompanied by an inputted funtion and interval to determine the minimum point enclosed.
+It breaks once the estimate is within 0.001 of the actual value.

   INPUTS
   - function (f)